 Geometric Transformations

-A geometric transformation is a one-to-one correspondence between every point in a plane (or space) and another point in the same plane (or space).
+A geometric transformation is a one-to-one correspondence that pairs each point in a plane (or in space) with exactly one other point in the same plane (or space).

-There are various types of geometric transformations: rotations, translations, isometries, and so on.
+There are various types of geometric transformations, including rotations, translations, isometries, and more.

-Formally, a geometric transformation is any invertible application T that maps each point of a non-empty set X to a point P' in set Y.
+More formally, a geometric transformation is any invertible function T that maps each point P in a non-empty set X to a point P′ in the set Y.

 $$ T: X \rightarrow Y $$

-Where set Y is the image T(X) of set X under the application T.
+In this context, the set Y represents the image T(X) of the set X under the transformation T.

-In simpler terms, geometric transformations are mathematical operations that change the position or shape of an object in a geometric space.
-Transformations can be applied to various geometric entities such as points, lines, shapes, and solid figures.
+In simple terms, geometric transformations are mathematical operations that alter the position or shape of an object within a geometric space.
+These transformations can be applied to different geometric elements, such as points, lines, shapes, and solid figures.

 An Example